1,000+ Opportunities

 Application Portal Launched The application portal will be available for households to apply for home energy rebates following DOE approval and receipt of funds.
 Kentucky Home Energy Rebates is funded by the Energy and Environment Cabinet, through the combined efforts of the following organizations: Kentucky Office of Energy Policy and the U.S. Department of Energy.

-Based on current listing details, eligibility includes: Individuals and households in Kentucky meeting income requirements (less than 150% area median income).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals and households in Kentucky meeting income requirements (less than 150% area median income).
+Confirm the full requirements in the official notice before applying.